Excellence in Conservation Award

 Goals of the Award Program

-• Lift up outstanding work of Massachusetts land trusts and their partners
+• Lift up and draw publicity to the vital work of land trusts and their partners

 • Build pride within the Massachusetts land conservation community